-Ellia Bisker is an award-winning songwriter, singer, and musician based in Brooklyn, NY.
-In 2006 she began performing her songs about doomed love, bad women, works of literature, and existential mysteries as Sweet Soubrette (originally a solo ukulele act, since evolved into an 8-piece indie rock band).
-Sweet Soubrette has earned comparisons to Amanda Palmer and Regina Spektor and has released four albums to date.
+Ellia Bisker is an award-winning songwriter, singer, and musician based in Brooklyn, NY whose work has earned comparisons to Amanda Palmer and Regina Spektor.
+In 2006 she began performing her songs about doomed love, bad women, works of literature, and existential mysteries as Sweet Soubrette (originally a solo act, later an 8-piece indie rock band, and often sizes in between), releasing four albums between 2008 and 2016.

-Ellia is also the lyricist and vocalist for Funkrust Brass Band, a 20-piece brass-punk marching band formed in 2014, and she has been a member of parlor-rock ensemble Kotorino since 2012.
-She is a longtime participant in the Bushwick Book Club, a literary songwriting and performance series formed in 2009, and she works in various capacities with the neo-vaudevillean performance troupe Bindlestiff Family Cirkus.
-She has also collaborated to create two music/circus productions: The Flying Machine Factory Circus (with Circus Una) and The Cupcake Show (with Adam Kuchler).
+Ellia is also the lyricist and vocalist for Funkrust Brass Band, a 20-piece disco-punk brass band formed in 2014 with bandleader Phil Andrews.
+She is a longtime participant in the Bushwick Book Club, a book-inspired songwriting and performance series formed in 2009, and a regular contributor to literary performance series Necromancers of the Public Domain, She has also collaborated with circus artists to create two music/circus productions: The Flying Machine Factory Circus (with Circus Una in 2016) and The Cupcake Show (with Adam Kuchler in 2017).

 Powered by Squarespace